basho/basho_docs/source/languages/en/riakcs/cookbooks/Garbage-Collection.md

 keywords: [garbage, gc, deletion, cleanup]
 ---

+This document describes some of the implementation details behind Riak CS's garbage collection process.
+For information on configuring this system, please see our documentation on [[configuring Riak CS]].

+## Versions and Manifests

-In Riak CS, any named object bears multiple internal **versions** (*i.e* versions that are not exposed to the end user) that are stored in the system at any given time.
-Each version of the object is accessible via an object manifest that includes a [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier) for that version.
+In Riak CS, any named object bears multiple **versions** that are stored in the system at any given time.
+These versions are not exposed to end users and are used only for internal purposes.
+Each version of the object is accessible via an object **manifest** that includes a [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier) for that version.

 At the system level, Riak CS attempts to have only one _active_ manifest for a named object at any given time, although multiple active manifests can coexist in some cases.
-It is important to note, however, that **only one active object manifest is available to users accessing Riak CS at any given time**.
+In spite of this, **only one active object manifest is available to users accessing Riak CS at any given time**, which means that Riak CS users are never exposed to multiple manifests.

-Garbage collection of object versions involves a variety of actions that can be divided into two essential phases:
+Garbage collection (GC) of object versions involves a variety of actions that can be divided into two essential phases:

 1. Synchronous actions that occur in the foreground while the user is waiting for notification of successful command completion
 2. Asynchronous actions that occur in the background and are not directly tied to user actions